VenturaNotes/Knowledge/- Resources/(Resource) Dataview.md

     dv.paragraph("- NO LINKS FOUND");
 }
 ```
-## Finds if a \#question tag exists in backlink (doesn't need to be in YAML format) Not in order of document
+## Finds list of topics not in order of document where  if a \#question exists in backlink (YAML format not needed)
 ```dataview
 LIST
 FROM outgoing([[]]) and #question
 ```

-- Able to write a query within the document
+- Writing a query within document and finding all the `#questions` within it
 ```query
 file:"Home Page - Programming Rust 2nd Edition by O'Reilly" tag:#question
 ```